conqueringtechnology/Maverick_Analyzers_User_Account_System/README.md

   - In user_account > signals.py, created function to create login timestamp everytime the user logs in.
 - **Logout Timestamp**
   - In user_account > signals.py, created function to create logout timestamp everytime the user logs out.

+### Version 1.3
 - **Forgot Password**
+  - Development in Progress
 - **Reset Password**
+  - Development in Progress
 - **Show User/Profile**
+  - Development in Progress
 - **Edit User/Profile**
+  - Development in Progress

 ### Tested The Following